Programming languages: what are they?

 Programming Languages versus Binary Code

 In fact, a computer only understands binary code instructions (zeros and ones), and the programming languages represent simplifications of these instructions in a higher, more humanly understandable language.
-Thus, all source code written in a programming language is converted to binar code before it is executed by the computer.
+Thus, all source code written in a programming language is converted to binary code before it is executed by the computer.

 If you still do not know what a binary code is, click here and access the article where we explain in detail about it.